What do you do when friends ask you for freebies?

 I was recently browsing Facebook, which is what I do when I’m at work, and I happened upon a conversation about friends expecting free services in the NZ Beauty Therapists Facebook group.
 Mary Purcelle, owner of a local Auckland beauty clinic, shared her frustration with friends and family who expect freebies and discounts from her.
 Other beauty therapists chimed in, sharing their stories and speaking of lessons they had learned.

 The consensus in the group was to avoid selling yourself short.
 You know how much you’re worth, so don’t let anyone else tell you differently.
+Plus, excessive discounting might affect your salon’s profitability in the long run.

 So when friends and family expect discounts or freebie services, there are several ways you can deal with the situation diplomatically.